hectorgabucio/taterubot-dc/README.md

 ## Showcase
 ![showcase](assets/showcase.gif)

+## How to use it
+1. Enter on the chosen channel.
+The bot will enter automatically.
+2. Start speaking.
+3. When you are done, leave the channel.
+4. The bot will upload your voice message on the general channel.

 ## Requirements
 - Discord bot: create yours [here](https://discord.com/developers/applications).
 - [ffmepg](https://ffmpeg.org/) installed in the host machine.
 It is needed to convert and manipulate audio files.